klarkc/ssb-bot-feed/README.md

 - [ ] `IN PROGRESS` rewrite the code to TypeScript to improve DX
 - [ ] Add runtime admin commands through SSB protocol

+## Alternatives

+- [ssb-bot-feed](https://github.com/marine-master/ssb-bot-feed) more robust fork with yaml configuration and more features